THE NASHVILLE SONGWRITERS ASSOCIATION

 In 1967 there were approximately 80 songwriters in Nashville, Tennessee.
 Eddie Miller, who wrote the classic song “Please Release Me, Let Me Go,” was determined that they needed a “voice”.
 Over lunch, he, Buddy Mize and Bill Brock envisioned the Nashville Songwriters Association.

 The first organizational meeting was held at the Old Professional's Club on Music Row.
-Forty-one songwriters were founding members of the organization including Kris Kristofferson, Marijohn Wilkin, Jerry Chestnut, Danny Dill, Liz and Casey Anderson, Felice and Boudleaux Bryant, and Ted Harris.
+Forty-two songwriters were founding members of the organization including Kris Kristofferson, Marijohn Wilkin, Jerry Chestnut, Danny Dill, Liz and Casey Anderson, Felice and Boudleaux Bryant, and Ted Harris.

 Maggie Cavendar became the first Executive Director of the Association.
 Lorene Mann, who served as secretary, came up with the motto: “It All Begins With A Song.”
 Their first advocacy effort was to get songwriters’ names placed on records.
 Not an industry practice at the time, the new group worked for more than four years and got record labels to agree to include the songwriters' name.
 In 1967 the association held its first awards presentations and “There Goes My Everything” written by Dallas Frazier was named “Song of the Year.”
 Dallas also received the “Songwriter of the Year” award.

 A few years after it was founded NSAI added a second part to its mission: to also help aspiring songwriters and composers in every genre of music navigate the path to career success.
 More than 150 NSAI Chapters are now in existence and a number of programs and services address the needs of songwriters at every level.